-There is a prize for the best project report in the year, tutors can nominate students.
+There is a prize for the best project report in the year, your tutor may nominate you to be considered for the prize.
 Students can also self-nominate.
-Any project report scoring 15 or 16/16 will be automatically considered.

 Project Report Marking Criteria

 Each of the four sections - introduction, discussion, conclusion and presentation/referencing - is marked out of four.